-I am a practicing nonprofit manager, currently serving as the CEO of the Community Food Bank of Southern Arizona.
+I am a practicing nonprofit manager, currently serving as the Executive Director of the Arizona Land and Water Trust.
 For several decades, I have served in various leadership & management roles (from marketing to finance to HR to operations) in several nonprofits and a for-profit.

 Over the years of serving diverse communities and important causes in the greater Southwest, my vocation has become the application of ethical and sound business principles and practices -- as well as the imperfect use of the diplomatic and rhetorical arts -- in leading high-impact organizations that serve neighbors across the whole spectrum of Maslow's hierarchy of need, from providing "safety-net" basic services to facilitating opportunities for under-served communities' self-actualizing achievement and for privileged communities' self-sacrificing contributions towards the greater good.